salesforce/eslint-plugin-lwc/docs/processors/ssr.md

 ## Overview

-The `ssr` processor is responsible for validating and applying transformations to files that are SSR (Server-Side Rendering) capable in the Lightning Web Component (LWC) ecosystem.
-It ensures that the component code adheres to SSR best practices, applying specific linting rules and transformations only when the component is verified to have SSR capabilities.
+The `ssr` processor is responsible for validating and applying linting to files that are SSR (Server-Side Rendering) capable in the Lightning Web Component ecosystem.
+It ensures that the component code adheres to SSR best practices, applying linting rules and transformations only when the component is verified to have SSR capabilities.

 ## Processor Details

 ### **How It Works**

-The processor reads the metadata of a component, particularly the `meta.xml` file, to determine whether it has SSR capabilities.
+The processor reads the metadata of a component, particularly the `js-meta.xml` file, to determine whether it has SSR capabilities.
 If the component is SSR-capable, it proceeds with linting and applying relevant rules for SSR compliance.
 If the component is not SSR-capable, it is skipped.

 ### **Usage**

-The processor onlyt lints js files of ssrable components i.e component has the appropriate metadata (`.xml`) file with SSR-related capabilities.
+The processor onlyt lints js files of ssrable components i.e component has the appropriate capabilities defiend in metadata (`js-meta.xml`) file.

 **Example:**